Daedrus/embci/README.md

 To create a simple CI setup which will assist me when learning Embedded Rust.

-The aim is to use a [LattePanda 3 Delta](https://www.lattepanda.com/lattepanda-3-delta) as the CI server and connect it to two Raspberry Pi Picos and a Saleae logic analyzer.
+The aim is to use a [LattePanda 3 Delta](https://www.lattepanda.com/lattepanda-3-delta) as the CI server and connect it to a Raspberry Pi Pico and a Saleae logic analyzer.

 It should be possible to:
 * build embedded Rust source code
-* flash it to either Raspberry Pi Pico
+* flash it to the Raspberry Pi Pico
-* use Saleae's Automation API to run tests on the Picos
+* use Saleae's Automation API to run tests on the Pico

 Note: I initially wanted to use a Raspberry Pi 4 but Saleae's Logic [does not have binaries for ARM](https://support.saleae.com/faq/technical-faq/can-logic-run-on-arm)